 Glacier 360 is a 290 km ride around Langjökull Glacier in Iceland.
 You start at Geysir geothermal area and finish off at Gullfoss waterfall.
-We race in three stages, one stage for each day of the race.
+We race in four stages, one stage for each day of the race.

 It all comes down to dealing with long distances in the rough but majestic Icelandic highlands.
 For this challenge you can expect anything and everything to happen, weather and conditions can vary from one minute to the other and unforeseen situations are a part of the challenge.

 The terrain is diverse, you'll find it all, smooth and a bit rugged gravel roads, flowy and fun turns, a few steep climbs, easygoing dirt single tracks and rivers to cross (not on bridges but with support).

 Thursday, August 8th